 2Faculty of Chemistry and Chemical Engineering University of Maribor, Smetanova 17, 2000 Maribor, Slovenia

 Received: 28 October 2020

 corrosion, green inhibitor, 3.0 % NaCl, sage, Salvia officinalis, tinplate

 Experimental approach.
-Tafel polarization and electrochemical impedance spectroscopy (EIS) at 25 °C has been used to evaluate the inhibition action of sage (Salvia officinalis, L.) extract as a green inhibitor for the corrosion protection for tinplate in 3.0 % sodium chloride solution.
+Tafel polarisation and electrochemical impedance spectroscopy (EIS) at 25 °C have been used to evaluate the inhibitory activity of sage (Salvia officinalis L.) extract as a green inhibitor for the protection of tinplate from corrosion in 3.0 % sodium chloride solution.

 Results and conclusions.
-Electrochemical impedance spectroscopy has been used to show that sage extract could serve as an effective inhibitor (90.2 %) for the corrosion of tinplate in 3.0 % NaCl at a concentration of 0.2 mg/L, and temperature of 25 °C. The results obtained from potentiodynamic polarization have revealed that the sage extract inhibitor acts as a mixed type, with inhibition efficiency up to 82.5 % and the inhibition efficiencies calculated from EIS are in close agreement with those results.
-FTIR results indicated that the inhibitory effect of the sage extract is due to the presence of a passivation layer on the tinplate surface, which consists of organic compounds such as polyphenols.
-It has been confirmed by these results that the sage extract is more efficient at inhibiting the corrosion of tinplate at a concentration of 0.2 mg/L than in higher concentrations.
-Also, it exhibits good inhibitive performance for tinplate in 3 % sodium chloride solution.
+We used electrochemical impedance spectroscopy to show that sage extract could serve as an effective inhibitor (94.1 %) of the corrosion of tinplate in 3.0 % NaCl at a mass concentration of 0.2 mg/L and temperature of 25 °C. The results obtained from potentiodynamic polarisation reveal that the sage extract acts as a mixed type inhibitor, with inhibition efficiency up to 82.5 %, and the inhibition efficiencies calculated from EIS are in close agreement with these results.
+Attenuated total reflection-Fourier transform infrared spectroscopy (ATR–FTIR) results indicated that the inhibitory effect of the sage extract is due to the presence of a passivation layer on the tinplate surface, which consists of organic compounds such as polyphenols.
+These results confirm that the sage extract is more efficient in inhibiting the corrosion of tinplate at a concentration of 0.2 mg/L than at higher concentrations.
+Also, it shows good inhibition of tinplate in 3.0 % sodium chloride solution.